kleincafa/travelGo/README.md

 ## 🛠️ Installation & Running the Program

-Rubicon Systems provides a pre-built executable for easy setup—no compiling required!
+Rubicon Systems provides a pre-built executable for easy setuP, no compiling required!

 1. **Clone the repository to your system**
    ```sh